 Col. 47th Regt.
 Penna.
 Vols.

-Cornetist J. Eugene Walter and his fellow bandsmen were then officially mustered out by General Order in September 1862, and sent home to Pennsylvania.
+As a result, Cornetist J. Eugene Walter and his fellow bandsmen were officially mustered out by General Order in September 1862, and sent home to Pennsylvania.
 But like many of his fellow musicians, he was not willing to be sidelined while his neighbors and friends fought to preserve America’s union.